errilaz/pocketpress/README.md

 - `site.templates` contains the metadata for all `.html.ls` templates.
 - `site.authors` contains a list of `{ name, templates }` organized by author.
 - `site.tags` contains a list of `{ name, templates }` organized by tag.
+- `previous` and `next` contain the metadata for adjacent dated pages.

 ## Tag Pages